silentindark/asterisk-silk/README.md

 The ZIP file for SILK contains the latest RTP payload-format description in the folder `doc`.
 This repository here is an wrapper implementation of that document.
 SILK is [deprecated](http://blogs.skype.com/2012/09/12/skype-and-a-new-audio-codec/) since September 2012 because its work continues within the [Opus Codec](http://tools.ietf.org/html/rfc7587) in the mode Linear Prediction ([LP](http://wiki.xiph.org/OpusFAQ#Is_the_SILK_part_of_Opus_compatible_with_the_SILK_implementation_shipped_in_Skype.3F)).
 Nevertheless, you are here because you have a VoIP client which does not support Opus yet but still supports SILK.
 Or you want to learn more about SILK because it is one foundation of Opus.
 Research papers comparing SILK with other audio codecs: InterSpeech [2010](http://research.nokia.com/files/public/%5B12%5D_Interspeech%202010_Voice%20Quality%20Evaluation%20of%20Recent%20Open%20Source%20Codecs.pdf) and [2011](http://research.nokia.com/files/public/%5B16%5D_InterSpeech2011_Voice_Quality_Characterization_of_IETF_Opus_Codec.pdf).
 Further [examples…](http://www.opus-codec.org/examples/)

-Since Asterisk 13.12 (and Asterisk 14.0.1), SILK is not only supported for pass-through but can be transcoded as well.
+Since Asterisk 13.12, SILK is not only supported for pass-through but can be transcoded as well.
 This allows you to translate to/from other audio codecs like those for landline telephones (ISDN: G.711; DECT: G.726-32; and HD: G.722) or mobile phones (GSM, AMR, AMR-WB, 3GPP EVS).
 This can be achieved by

 A. enabling `codec_silk` via `make menuselect`, or